LD Squad Coaches

 As a coach, his students have consistently reached elimination rounds at the Tournament of Champions, and have placed in the top 6 of the NSDA National Tournament.
 His students have won nearly every major invitational tournament (some multiple times) including: Harvard, Greenhill, Stanford, the Minneapple, Emory, CPS, Lexington, Loyola, Damus, the Greenhill Round Robin, and others.

 As a competitor, he was one of only three juniors to ever win the Tournament of Champions and is the only person to win the tournament twice.
 He was the champion of Blake, Emory, the Iowa Round Robin twice, the Greenhill Round Robin twice, and St. Marks twice.
 Chris was also a semi finalist at Greenhill and the Glenbrooks, and a finalist at Berkeley.
 Chris was a four year qualifier to the NSDA National Tournament in Lincoln-Douglas, U.S. Extemp Speaking, and Congressional Debate.
-Chris has worked at thirty-four sessions of the Victory Briefs Institute.
+Chris has worked at thirty-seven sessions of the Victory Briefs Institute.